Street Smarts: From Footpath to Freeway―A Miscellany

 Did you know...

-• The length of the parasang, used in Arabia and Persia, was a day’s walk: hence its distance was a function of climate and terrain—i.e, longer under smooth conditions.
+- The length of the parasang, used in Arabia and Persia, was a day’s walk, its distance was a function of climate and terrain.

-• Realtor.com reports that streets with female names are higher-value than ones with male names.
+- Streets with female names are higher-value than ones with male names according to Realtor.com.

-• Japan does not name its actual streets.
-You typically get directions and addresses from landmarks or traffic signals, which do have names.
+- Japan does not name its actual streets.
+You typically get directions and addresses from landmarks or traffic signals.

-Deborah Warren is the author of a book about etymology, Strange to Say (Paul Dry Books, 2021); four poetry collections including Connoisseurs of Worms (Paul Dry Books, 2021); and a translation of Ausonius: The Moselle and Other Poems.
+Deborah Warren is the author of six books.
+She has published two works of non-fiction, Strange to Say (Paul Dry Books, 2021) and Weird and Shocking Fact About Famous Figures; four poetry collections including Connoisseurs of Worms (Paul Dry Books, 2021); and a translation of Ausonius: The Moselle and Other Poems.
 Warren's writing has appeared in the New Yorker, Paris Review, Poetry, and other publications, and she has won the Robert Penn Warren Prize, Robert Frost Award, and the New Criterion Poetry Prize among others.
 She lives in Massachusetts.